opiopan/fsmapper-docs/docs/libs/mapper/mapper_reset_viewports.md

 ```lua
 mapper.reset_viewports()
 ```
-Stop all viewports then unregister all viewports.
+This function deactivates all viewports and then removes the viewport definitions.

 ## Return Values
+This function doesn't return any value.